 Enterprise remained at the museum until April 2012, when it was flown to New York City for display at the Intrepid Sea, Air and Space Museum on the Hudson River.
 Udvar-Hazy would receive the space shuttle Discovery after the program's retirement.

 Enterprise's right wing was slightly damaged during transport on the water to the museum, as a wave pushed the shuttle (which was riding on a barge) into a railroad bridge abutment.
 The damage was repaired before Enterprise's display opened to the public July 19, 2012.
+Later that year, Hurricane Sandy hit New York City and caused damage across the city, including to Enterprise and its pavilion (which collapsed during the storm).
+Enterprise's display temporarily closed until 2013, after a new pavilion was opened to the public.

 Today, Enterprise remains on display at the Intrepid.
 It serves as a reminder of how important test flights are to developing a success space program, as well as a testament to how hard NASA worked in the early days to understand how a space shuttle behaved during landing.